mwvgroup/pittgoogle-client/docs/source/listings.rst

         either "u", "g", "r", "i", "z", or "y" (e.g., `pg_upsilon_u_label`; `pg_upsilon_u_flag`).

     * - lsst-variability
-      - lsst-lite plus Stetson J indices for each band used to observe the diaObject.
+      - lsst-lite plus Stetson J indices for each band used to observe the diaObject associated with an alert.
         Messages published to this topic contain the attribute: `pg_variable`.
 The value of this Pub/Sub message attribute is set to "likely" if the alert has a Stetson J index of at least 20 and at least 30 detections in the g, r, or u band.
 The default value is "unlikely".

     * - lsst-SuperNNova
       - lsst-lite plus SuperNNova classification results (Ia vs non-Ia).